cirosantilli/china-dictatorship/FAQ.md

 If you think that any of my edits were harmful, please ping me and open a meta thread to discuss specific edits, and I will comply with consensus.

+## Your profile distracts me from learning

+Sorry + street protest argument + I think freedom is worth it arguments again.

+I've heard there are browser plugins for that as well, but I don't think it will work for pictures, and in any case it will make your web pages fuzzier.

 ## The Chinese masses are still uneducated, and not fit for free speech and democracy

 When will they be ready?
 Who decides?
 What if they think that they are ready now?